Loss Control Insights

 The images, combined with simple language, allow workers to immediately know what dangers the chemical presents.
 And since the information is always in the same location on labels, it takes less time to find essential details.
 This can be a lifesaver in case of a spill or if the chemical comes into contact with a worker's skin, eyes or other body part.

 There are nine pictograms, with eight of them enforced (the environment pictogram is not mandatory).
+Below is a pictogram chart that describes each of the hazards.

 - Reproductive Toxicity